dharkness/sudoku/README.md

   - Key binding popup card

 - Model
+  - refactor `SimpleBoard`
+    - create CopyOnWriteBoard
+      - move logic from Board to Grid, using API to apply changes, or just use a base class
+    - data model
+      - change `values` to `knowns` and hold only solved cells
+        - solvedCount() and isSolved() become simple size checks
+      - add full grid container to easily find all cells that contain a candidate
+      - maintain cell errors and remove `collectErrors()`
+        - duplicate known in group
+        - no candidates in cell
+        - cell solved to non-candidate?
+      - track cells with N candidates per container (group and grid)
+      - track candidates with N cells per group?
   - `Board` was a better name for the structure than the current knowns and candidates
     - rename `Grid` back to `Board` and `Board` to `Clues`?
       - `ReadableClues` and `WritableClues`? `SimpleClues`?